claudiarella/academic-kickstart/content/authors/admin/_index.md

 ---

-I am a PhD Candidate in Mathematical Physics at the Department of Theoretical Physics, University of Geneva, Switzerland, funded by the [ERC Synergy Grant ReNewQuantum][ERC] and affiliated with the [National Centre of Competence in Research SwissMAP][SwissMAP].
+I am an incoming PhD Candidate in Mathematical Physics at the Department of Theoretical Physics, University of Geneva, Switzerland, funded by the [ERC Synergy Grant ReNewQuantum][ERC] and affiliated with the [National Centre of Competence in Research SwissMAP][SwissMAP].

 Find my CV [here][CV].